MicrosoftDocs/cpp-docs/docs/cpp/initializers.md

 - for classes with at least one public constructor, the default constructor is called

-- for non-union classes with no declared constructors, the object is zero-initialized and the default constructor is called
+- for nonunion classes with no declared constructors, the object is zero-initialized and the default constructor is called

 - for arrays, every element is value-initialized